brannn/kdx/USER_GUIDE.md

 For optimal performance with large clusters:

-1. **Use concurrent discovery**: Set `--concurrency` based on your cluster size and API server capacity
+1. **Automatic concurrent discovery**: kdx automatically uses optimal concurrency for multi-namespace operations
 2. **Enable progress tracking**: Use `--show-progress` for long-running operations
 3. **Limit results**: Use `--limit` to avoid processing unnecessary data
 4. **Stream large datasets**: Use `--stream` with JSON/YAML output for datasets over 1000 items